-And this is precisely Hume's conclusion:
+And this is just what Hume concludes:

 "... therefore we may establish it as a maxim, that no human testimony can have such force as to prove a miracle, and make it a just foundation for any system of religion."

 On this reading, Hume's argument depends upon the following assumption: